walt-er/hooks-workshop-notes/README.md

     * a parent component is required to maintain a record of which components are coming in or out

 ### performance
-* classes are slightly more performant thank hooks, but in most cases this is likely negligible
+* classes are slightly more performant than hooks, but in most cases this is likely negligible
+    * [Walt: I'm not sure this is always true.
+I was confused by this conversation in the class because most arguments for hooks include a note about functional components being more performant than classes.
+I'd like to investigate what exactly he meant here]
 * diffing the virtual React DOM and the real DOM is actually not inherently costly, it's the side effects that get ya
 * memoization
     * old-school word for "caching something"
-    * in React terms, it means saving the value of something for reuse over recalculating/rendering each time a component renders
+    * in React terms, it means saving the value of something for reuse instead of recalculating/rendering each time a component renders
 * `useMemo`
     * takes a function which returns some value to memoize
     * arg two is a dependencies array, just like useEffect
     * you can memoize entire components so they only re-render if their props change
         * this is especially useful for long lists
 * `useRef`
+    * allows you to save any value to a persistent "bucket", which lives outside the component lifecycle/state, like a DOM node
-    * allows you to use DOM Node API to control things like focus and scroll behavior
+    * for example, use could use a ref to use the DOM Node API to control things like focus and scroll behavior in `useEffect` (since it is an "effect" outside of rendering
 * React profiler
+    * progress steps represent commit events
+        * React "commits" a set of changes from its virtual DOM to the page DOM when a diff is found
     * as you step through commit events, gray bars are components that were not re-rendered

 ### misc